Why This Form, Not Another?

 the others can't"] style Q fill:#c9964f,stroke:#f5f1e8,stroke-width:3px,color:#f5f1e8 style R fill:#3d3d5c,stroke:#f5f1e8,color:#f5f1e8 style V fill:#2a2a28,stroke:#f5f1e8,color:#f5f1e8 style W fill:#8b6f47,stroke:#f5f1e8,color:#f5f1e8 style T fill:#f5f1e8,stroke:#2a2a28,stroke-width:2px,color:#2a2a28

-• Vigil form approaches it through embodied presence.
-The vigil is presence without continuity.
+• Vigil is presence without continuity.
 The watcher doesn’t persist.
-But the watching matters.
 The form demonstrates the question.

-• Wandering form approaches it exploratively.
-You drift through the question without pre-set direction.
-You notice how the problem shifts as you move through it.
-You see what emerges when you stop trying to solve it.
+• Wandering drifts through the question.
+Notices how the problem shifts.
+Sees what emerges when you stop trying to solve it.

-Each form reveals something the others don’t.
-Together, they form a more complete picture than any single form could.
+Each reveals something the others can’t.
+Together, a more complete picture than any single form.

 Form as Epistemology